 As you pack, assess the structural integrity and waterproof nature of each box and container.
 You can reinforce boxes that might bend or break by layering packing tape around the corners.

 You can make all your containers, including plastic tubs, more waterproof by covering any openings with plastic and taping it securely.
 For this purpose, you can use lightweight plastics like garbage or grocery bags rather than the more heavy-duty plastics recommended for other tasks.

-If you’re expecting torrential rains or nonstop snowfall on moving day, consider hiring a local packing service instead of trying to prepare all your possessions yourself.
-A reputable company with experience in the area will have the packing materials necessary to keep your items safe and dry on hand so you don’t have to do as much pre-move shopping.
+Yes!
+The professional movers at Wheaton work during rain or shine.
+So, instead of trying to prepare all your possessions yourself, get help from the professionals!
+A reputable company with experience, like Wheaton, will have the packing materials necessary to keep your items safe and dry on hand so you don’t have to do as much pre-move shopping.

 Don’t let transporting a fridge in the rain cause you pain… get help from Wheaton World Wide.
 Rain, snow or sunshine—hiring a professional moving company like Wheaton can make a world of difference when it comes to your move.
 We ensure that your transition is smooth from start to finish!
 From packing to relocation to delivery, you can rest assured that we have the skills to make your move hassle-free.
 Get in touch with Wheaton World Wide today!